Ashfaqur4988/react-ecommerce-backEnd/README.md

 2. createBrands (post method) use .save() function

 Using Mongo db compass GUI we imported all the product, brand & category data (generally this process will bypass the mongoose schema so we should not use it)

+-> User M & C
+Schema.Types.Mixed is a data type which is used to denote different data types in mongoose

+1. fetchLoggedInUser, use findById and use projection to send only required data (not send password or sensitive data) for now sending all data
+2. fetchLoggedInUserOrders
+3. updateUser

+->Auth only Controller & Routes this will work on user model but only for Authentication

+1. createUser, change the endpoint to auth in base path and /signup in router file from users
+2. checkUser, User.findOne({search property}), //TODO: temporary for now